hm-lang/core/proposals/README.md

 }
 ```

-TODO: discussion on how it's not allowed to have a nullable element in containers, e.g., `map~(key: string, value: oneOf(null, int))`.
+TODO: discussion on how it's not allowed to have a nullable element in containers, e.g., `map~(key: string, value: oneOf(int, null))`.
 This is because `Map[X] = Null` should delete the key specified by `X` from the map.
 Plus, we already have handling for
 nullable values from the map, if we ask for the element at a key and it's not present in the map.
 Similarly for arrays;
 `Array[3] = Null` should delete the fourth item in the array.
 If the elements should represent optional things, then